-Many recent research projects of the group (see “Projects“) are related to the automotive domain (human factors for automated driving).
+Many recent research projects of the group (see “Projects“) are related to the automotive domain (human factors for automated driving) with extension into the third dimension (urban air mobility).
 Recently, the HCIG group was also working on the whole range of pervasive computing applications, e. g., multi-modal interaction, adaptive systems, vital state estimation from psycho-physiological measures, intention recognition (e. g. for human-robot interaction), human performance measures, situation awareness, in-vehicle data collection, etc.

 The HCIG group is also interested in augmented, mixed, and virtual reality applications to study novel and efficient interaction metaphors, motion/simulator sickness, trust/acceptance of technology, Usability/UX of interfaces, etc. Beside that, and underpinned by the research history of the group and his lead, Prof. Andreas Riener, their interest includes classical human-computer interaction and driving ergonomics, i. e., human factors in user interfaces, usability/UX evaluation, ergonomic aspects, interactive prototyping, ubiquitous systems in general, interface satisfaction, HMIs for highly/fully automated driving , and so on.
 Beside that, we have a strong interest (and fun) in executing field experiments and running (driving) simulator studies (including Wizard-of-Oz).
 In a nutshell, the research agenda of the HCIG could be summarized as “development of future interaction concepts and intelligent user interfaces that include cognitive elements to reflect the uniqueness of its user”.